Medical amnesty policy: States

-Michigan’s Medical Amnesty Legislation, House Bill 4393, was signed into law by Governor Rick Snyder on May 8, 2012, and took effect on June 1, 2012.
+Michigan’s Medical Amnesty Legislation, House Bill 4393, was signed into law by Governor Rick Snyder on 8 May 2012, and took effect on 1 June 2012.
 The bill was sponsored by Representative Anthony G. Forlini at the request of Steve Marino, Aaron Letzeiser, and the Associated Students of Michigan State University.

-On January 4, 2017 the superseding Michigan House Bill 5649 of 2016, which was signed into law by Governor Snyder, became effective as Public Act 307 of 2016.
+On 4 January 2017 the superseding Michigan House Bill 5649 of 2016 was signed into law by Governor Snyder and became effective as Public Act 307 of 2016.
 This superseding act expands Michigan's medical amnesty protection to any person, regardless of age, who requests medical assistance for someone who is suffering the effects of a drug or alcohol emergency, as well as anyone else who is with them.
 The person suffering from the medical emergency is also protected.
 The protection from prosecution only covers violations of Michigan's controlled substance and alcohol laws.
 They still may be prosecuted for non-drug or alcohol related offenses that may be discovered in the course of providing medical assistance.